 This homemade chocolate cake recipe from scratch changed my life.
 Really!
 Not just hype, even though it’s worthy of any and all hype.

-As an Amazon Associate I earn from qualifying purchases.on my link.
+This post contains affiliate links, I earn from qualifying purchases.on my link.

 You see, I used to believe that boxed cake mixes were the only way it was possible to bake an easy, moist chocolate cake at home.
 I thought from scratch cakes were heavy and dry.
 I’m sorry.
 I didn’t know.